tanyap99/scg-assignment/README.md

 # scg-assignment
 Assignment for test skill

+# How to prepare assets follow step
-Please run backend app before run frontend app for start API service before frontend to call service
+Step 1 : Please add API_KEY of google service on backend app (For support call google API) Step 2 : Please add API_KEY of google service on frontend app (For support call map API) Step 3 : Please run backend app before run frontend app for start API service before frontend to call service

 # How to run backend app
 Step 1 : Initial redis service for support caching (Please use docker help to redis service for caching)